 Some other places, such as some farms in Ginoza (up north) and Tomoyu Farm in Nakagusuku, have only a tabehoudai 食べ放題 (all-you-can-eat) plan where you pay a certain amount (usually 1300yen for adults) and you can eat as many strawberries as you want in 20 minutes.
 For me, I prefer to savor my berries since they are a rare treat; I don’t want to scarf them down in a certain amount of time.
 So while I appreciate the novelty of the tabehoudai idea, it is not how I wish to enjoy my strawberries.

-*Chura Ichigo is only open on Saturdays and Wednesdays until May, starting from 10am until they are out of berries for the day.
-Most strawberry picking places in Okinawa begin their season around February and close by May.
+Chura Ichigo Itoman branch is only open on Saturdays and Wednesdays, from about January until May, starting from 10am until they are out of berries for the day.
+Most strawberry picking places in Okinawa begin their season around January/February and close by May.